 While an incorrect estimate of a potential LOC can result in an extremely high price, the resulting regulation market prices are mathematically correct for the price of each effective MW.
 The prices in every interval reflect the marginal costs of regulation given the resources dispatched and accurately reflect the marginal offer of minimally effective resources which had unexpectedly high LOC components of their within hour offers.
 But, due to the current market design's failure to use the MBF in settlement, RegD is not paid on a dollar per effective MW basis.
 This disconnect between the process of setting price and the process of paying resources is the primary source of the market failure in PJM's Regulation Market and the cause of the observed price spikes in the regulation market.
-In the example, the 0.001 MW from the RegD resource should be paid \$1,000 times 0.001 MW or \$1.00.
-But the current rules would pay the RegD resource \$1,000 times 1.0 MW or \$1,000.
-If the market clearing and the settlements rules were consistent, the incentive for this behavior would be eliminated.
-The current rules provide a strong incentive for this behavior.
+In the example, the 0.001 MW from the RegD resource should be paid \$1,000 times 0.001 MW or \$1,000.
+If the market clearing and the settlements rules were consistent, the incentive for this behavior.